Samsursekh/Placement-Practice/React-theory question.md

-1) What is Reactjs?
+# hat is Reactjs?
 React is a JavaScript library that makes building user interfaces easy.
 It was developed by Facebook.

-2) Does React use HTML?
+# Does React use HTML?
 No, It uses JSX, which is similar to HTML.

-3) what is JSX?
+# what is JSX?
 JSX stands for JavaScript XML.
 JSX allows us to write HTML in React.
 JSX makes it easier to write and add HTML in React.

-4] Advantages of ReactJS
+# Advantages of React.JS

 Reusable Components
 Easy Creation of the Dynamic Web Applications